 Even Monster High’s original outfits were much more stylish than many of the outfits now.
 Freaky Fusion is…a blend of awkward monsters thrown together, and it shows.
 Flavas was the epitome of tacky, but their last remaining outfits were the tackiest ever.
 And yes, Flavas was also Mattel’s attempt to make quick money at a time when Bratz was taken over the doll market.
 See how tacky Mattel gets when they are desperate?
 They translate all of this into style.

-5) Book Contradictions?
-Who Cares If the Books Don’t Add Up
+5) Book and Blog Contradictions?
+Who Cares If they Don’t Add Up

 American Girl, Monster High, and Generation Girl all had books to accompany their doll lines.
 I understand that, many times, the books are written by authors that have nothing to do with Mattel.
 But they are meant to be for Mattel’s products.
 Often times, I question whether Mattel really reads their own literature.